-The materials we use most at St. Lawrence dentistry are zirconia, glass ceramics, and hybrid ceramics.
-Metals are also used, however, their role is as a dental material is becoming less.
+The materials we use most at St. Lawrence Dentistry are zirconia, glass ceramics, and hybrid ceramics.
+Metals are also used, however, their role as a dental material is becoming less.
 In working with these materials, we use different cement classes.

-No cement will perform to its optimal level without adequate tooth engineering, including sound, retention and resistance form.
+No cement will perform optimally without adequate tooth engineering, including sound, retention, and resistance form.
 An ideal “tooth preparation” for a dental crown includes an ideal taper of 5-6 degrees, axial wall height of 3-4mm, appropriate use of retentive features like boxes and grooves, avoidance of undercuts, and an established path of insertion.
-As your Mississauga Dentist, we will ensure all these considerations are carefully integrated into your dental work.
+As your Mississauga Dentist, we will carefully integrate all these considerations into your dental work.

-You need a dentist who understands how to properly design dental work.
+You need a dentist who understands how to design dental work properly.
 Boxes in the dental crown design are used to help hold crowns in place.
 However, with the rise of metal-free crowns, they are not needed as much.
-Boxes can help with metal restorations, but not for any milled restoration.
-The CAD-CAM system used for designing and milling crowns will go right over box anatomy because it places stress on the restoration’s milling and on the equipment that is milling it.
-Gentle sweeping grooves are helpful more anti-rotational features, but we avoid boxes for zirconia and other milled restorations.
-St. Lawrence Dentistry partners with Solaris dental labs who scan and mill our dental crowns and veneers.
+Boxes can help with metal restorations but not for any milled restoration.
+The CAD-CAM system used for designing and milling crowns will go right over box anatomy because it stresses the restoration’s milling and the equipment that is milling it.
+Gentle sweeping grooves are more anti-rotational features, but we avoid boxes for zirconia and other milled restorations.
+St. Lawrence Dentistry partners with Solaris dental labs, which scan and mill our dental crowns and veneers.